 I know there are tens of countries with sketchy human rights records but, having grown up in a Muslim family, I find Saudi the most grating.

-The country is home to the admittedly stunning city of Mecca and preaches a religion of peace and yet is merciless, oppressive and downright cruel to its very own people, particularly its women.
+The country is home to the stunning city of Mecca and preaches a religion of peace and yet oppresses many of its own people, particularly women.

 With so much incredible history and architecture in Europe, the competition for tourism is stiff.
 Unfortunately, Moldova sits at the bottom of my European wishlist, losing closely to Lithuania and Liechtenstein.